ZOOM MEETINGS FOR MEDIATION HAPPENING NOW

 In addition to practicing law for over 40 years, Richard H. Schwachter, has been a real estate developer, a Founding Board Member of a NYSE REIT, a principal of a Securities Broker Dealership, a Series 7 broker and an Ombudsman.
 His sole focus now is mediation.
-His business experience has made him uniquely qualified to mediate business, real estate, securities and civil disputes.
-He has also successfully resolved "growing pain" disputes for startups.
-He specializes in elder mediation.
+His business experience has made him uniquely qualified to mediate business, real estate, securities, civil disputes and difficult divorce and other family mediation issues.
+He has also successfully resolved "growing pain" disputes for startups and family disputes of all kinds.

 Online Mediations available using Zoom/SKYPE